 Knockfierna Cnóc na Firínne. - The Hill of Truth.

 Knockfierna (Cnoc na Firínne), a volcanic eruption, is the highest point at 950ft and divides the parish from its other half, Ballingarry.
 The name means 'Hill of Truth' and took its name from Donn Firinne, son of Milesius, who was drowned in a magic storm, raised by the spells of the Tuatha De Dannain.
 Donn, however, changed into a fairy and went to reside in an airy palace under the Hill.

 In the Holy Year of 1950, through the promptings of Canon Thomas Wall, P.P.
 Ballingarry, a cross 36ft high was erected on the summit.
 The lights on the cross were switched on by Fr.
 O’Keeffe on 15th of August 1952.

-From Newcastle West: - R518 and left at Lees Cross.
+From Newcastle West: - Take the R518, Kilmallock direction and turn left at Lees Cross.